abtion/guidelines/career/360-review.md

 ## Presenting the results

 The results may be overwhelming to the evaluee.
 People are not used to receiving such amounts of feedback in a single session.
 Therefore, it is crucial to present it in a way that helps the absorption.
 A written format can be used together with an in-person meeting explaining the results.
 However, be extra cautious with the written form when giving feedback.
 It is easy to misinterpret.
+When sharing the feedback, we should not disclose who was the person giving feedback.
+Focus on situations, behaviors, and learning opportunities.
 ## When and who

 360 reviews are scheduled by upper management.
 The conductor and the evaluee are determined and scheduled on an ongoing basis.